South Africa thrash New Zealand to top points table in race for semifinals

 South Africa break Pakistan hearts with one-wicket Cricket World Cup win

-Keshav Maharaj took four wickets, Marco Jansen took three and Gerald Coetzee took two as South Africa recorded their sixth win of the tournament to dislodge India from the top of the points table on net run rate.
+Keshav Maharaj took four wickets, Marco Jansen took three and Gerald Coetzee took two as South Africa recorded their sixth win of the tournament to dislodge India from the top of the points table on their net run rate.

 🇿🇦 PROTEAS DROWN BLACK CAPS